Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 570 will be quite a bit (about 684%) faster with regards to anisotropic filtering than the GeForce GT 420. (explain)
+Texel RateThe GeForce GTX 570 should be much (more or less 684%) better at texture filtering than the GeForce GT 420. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce GTX 570 is the winner, by a large margin. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 570 is superior to the GeForce GT 420, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison